 In September 2007, Erica P. John Fund filed a motion for class certification, and our response was filed in November 2007.
 The court held a hearing in March 2008, and issued an order November 3, 2008 denying Erica P. John Fund's motion for class certification.
 Erica P. John Fund appealed the district court's order to the Fifth Circuit Court of Appeals.
 The Fifth Circuit affirmed the district court's order denying class certification.
 On May 13, 2010, Erica P. John Fund filed a writ of certiorari in the United States Supreme Court.
 In early January 2011, the Supreme Court granted Erica P. John Fund's writ of certiorari and accepted the appeal.
-The Court will hear oral arguments on April 25, 2011.
-The appeal is limited to review of the legal ruling of the Fifth Circuit affirmance of the district court's order denying class certification and will not include review of the facts of the underlying lawsuit.
-As of March 31, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
+The Court heard oral arguments in April 2011 and issued its decision in June 2011, reversing the Fifth Circuit ruling that Erica P. John Fund needed to prove loss causation in order to obtain class certification.
+The Court's ruling was limited to the Fifth Circuit's loss causation requirement, and the case was returned to the Fifth Circuit for further consideration of Halliburton's other arguments for denying class certification.
+As of June 30, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
 Further, an estimate of possible loss or range of loss related to this matter cannot be made.

-Shareholder derivative case
+Shareholder derivative cases

 In May 2009, two shareholder derivative lawsuits involving us and KBR were filed in Harris County, Texas, naming as defendants various current and retired Halliburton directors and officers and current KBR directors.
 These cases allege that the individual Halliburton defendants violated their fiduciary duties of good faith and loyalty, to the detriment of Halliburton and its shareholders, by failing to properly exercise oversight responsibilities and establish adequate internal controls.
 The District Court consolidated the two cases, and the plaintiffs filed a consolidated petition against only current and former Halliburton directors and officers containing various allegations of wrongdoing including violations of the FCPA, claimed KBR offenses while acting as a government contractor in Iraq, claimed KBR offenses and fraud under United States government contracts, Halliburton activity in Iran, and illegal kickbacks.
 Subsequently, a shareholder made a demand that the board take remedial action respecting the FCPA claims in the pending lawsuit.
 Our Board of Directors designated a special committee of independent directors to oversee the investigation of the allegations made in the lawsuits and shareholder demand.
 Upon receipt of its special committee's findings and recommendations, the Board determined that the shareholder claims were without merit and not otherwise in the best interest of the company to pursue.
 The Board directed company counsel to report its determinations to the plaintiffs and demanding shareholder.
-As of March 31, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
+As of June 30, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
 Further, an estimate of possible loss or range of loss related to this matter cannot be made.